farmera/sare_grant/spectral_indices.md

 There are a [hundred different ways](https://www.indexdatabase.de/db/i.php) to create a spectral index, all sharing the property of representing a *ratio* where bands of light are manipulated in the numerator or denominator of a simple mathematical expression.
-Generating and interpreting a vegetation index (a VI is a spectral index applied to vegetation) provides a reliable way to compare a plant's photosynthetic activity and structural variation over space and time. __[fn]__ A very common spectral index used in agriculture for gauging the health of plants is an index known as [NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) ('Normalized Difference Vegetation Index'.)
+Generating and interpreting a vegetation index (a spectral index applied to vegetation) provides a reliable way to compare a plant's photosynthetic activity and structural variation over space and time. __[fn]__ A very common spectral index used in agriculture for gauging the health of plants is an index known as [NDVI](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) ('Normalized Difference Vegetation Index'.)